European Culture and Economy: Curriculum

 The interdisciplinary and intercultural approach teaches students to analyze European topics from a cultural, economical and political angle.
 Next to interdisciplinary, ECUE stresses international relations.
 Many of the available places are assigned to foreign students.
 So far, students of 30 different nations (Africa, U.S.A., Asia, many European countries) were able to successfully complete the program.

 Admission

-To be granted admission to the program, a very good to excellent Bachelor's degree is required.
-Furthermore, students must possess a good proficiency in the teaching languages, English and German.

-Further, a term abroad or an internship are possible ways to organize the program.
+To be granted admission to the program, a Bachelor's degree with high marks is required.
+Furthermore, students must possess a high proficiency in the teaching languages, English and German.
+Additionally, a term abroad or an internship are possible ways to organize the program.